Grocery delivery startup Membo is hungry to build a Europe-wide, local food producer network – TechCrunch

 There is another differentiating factor in play too.

 Membo isn’t relying on a retail model that requires predicting customer demand in advance — so its business can be leaner and more efficient.
 Which also sums to less food being wasted — something else Membo’s target buyers are probably going to appreciate too.
-(The typical Membo customer is a 27-55 year old suburban mother who likes to cook for their family and prepare weekly meals ahead, per Hansen — someone who “really appreciates high quality, mostly eco ingredients for the food that they make”.)
+(The typical Membo customer is a 27 to 55-year-old suburban mother who likes to cook for their family and prepare weekly meals ahead, per Hansen — someone who “really appreciates high-quality, mostly eco ingredients for the food that they make”.)

 “We set out to avoid food sitting in our warehouse and all the fresh produce that comes to our warehouse in the morning — it’s based on orders and it gets sent out to end customers the same evening.
 And also as a side effect of that model for the local food produce that we serve — there’s no food waste,” he says, adding: “Everything that arrives to our warehouse has already been ordered by our customers and our warehouse, essentially, is empty by the end of the day.”